Amazon Vine: Membership

-Vine members (known as "Vine Voices") are selected from the Amazon reviewer base with the site stating that the selection criteria are "based on the trust [the members] earned in the Amazon community for writing accurate and insightful reviews".
-Previously there were two Vine newsletters every month from which the Vine Voices could select items to review.
-The first newsletter appeared on the third Thursday of the month and the second appeared on the fourth Thursday.
-Leftover items from these newsletters went to the "Last Harvest" list, from where Vine members could choose an unlimited amount of products.
+Vine members (known as "Vine Voices") are selected from the Amazon reviewer base, with the site stating that the selection criteria are "based on the trust [the members] earned in the Amazon community for writing accurate and insightful reviews".
+Previously, there were two Vine newsletters every month from which the Vine Voices could select items to review.
+The first newsletter appeared on the third Thursday of the month, and the second appeared on the fourth Thursday.
+Leftover articles from these newsletters went to the "Last Harvest" list, where Vine members could choose unlimited products.

-Products available for review include essentially any type of item that is available for sale on Amazon.
-In return for products received, members are required to post a review within 30 days of delivery.
-Members are not allowed to sell or give away products received.
+Products available for review originally included essentially any item that was available for sale on Amazon.
+In return for products received, members were required to post a review within 30 days of delivery.
+Members were not allowed to sell or give away products received.

-The Vine process last changed October 2016.
-Vine members voluntarily can check the website for a changing array of items and can select an unlimited number of items to review from both their targeted Vine offers or from "Vine for All".
+The Vine process changed in October 2016.
+Vine members can voluntarily check the website for a changing array of items and select an unlimited number of items to review from both their targeted Vine offers or from "Vine for All".
 This change was in response to increased vendor interest in this program.
 Another member change was Amazon ending all customer online discussion boards, including the ones that previously existed for Amazon Vine program members, in October 2017.

+In 2023 the program changed to classify members into silver or gold tiers.
+The silver tier allows members to request up to three items per day from products valued at $100 or less.
+To be upgraded to the Gold tier, members must review at least 80 Vine items and 90% of their Vine orders within the six month evaluation period set by Amazon.
+Gold tier members can request up to eight items per day from products of any value.
+To remain in this tier, they must review at least 80 Vine items and 90% of their Vine orders within the six month evaluation period set by Amazon.

-Beginning July 1, 2015, Vine members in the USA were required to provide tax identification numbers to Amazon before receiving any new materials to review.
+Beginning July 1, 2015, Vine members in the USA are required to provide tax identification numbers to Amazon before receiving any new materials to review.
 Amazon uses the estimated tax value (ETV) of products as non-cash, taxable payments to Vine Voices for their services.
-Ownership of each Vine third-party product transfers to the respective Vine Voice immediately upon the order date and it is then that the ETV applies for tax purposes.
+Ownership of each Vine third-party product transfers to the respective Vine Voice immediately upon the order date, and it is then that the ETV applies for tax purposes.
 For tax purposes, Amazon issues a 1099 to Vine members.
-Although included in the Vine Voices list of transferred items, such consumable items such as food, vitamins and makeup, are valued at $0 and thus have no ETV for the reviewer.
+Although included in the Vine Voices list of transferred items, consumable items, such as food, vitamins, and makeup, are valued at $0 and thus have no ETV for the reviewer.